 Whirlpool has a nationwide network of authorized Whirlpool service companies.
-Whirlpool service technicians are trained to fulfill provide after-warranty service, anywhere in the United States.
+Whirlpool service SERVICE technicians are trained to fulfill the product warranty and provide after-warranty service, anywhere in the United States.
 To locate the authorized Whirlpool service company in your area, call our Consumer Assistance Center telephone number (see Step 1) or look in your telephone directory Yellow Pages under: